chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 * The reference documentation and the RDF model (where only classes and properties are translated) are not aligned and are therefore difficult to use;
 * The document is not available under an open licence, unlike the English documentation which is freely available on the CIDOC CRM website.

 Representatives of the francophone heritage community have launched a new initiative to translate the CIDOC CRM in order to provide an up-to-date French version that is openly accessible and free of charge, with the endorsement of the CRM SIG.
-The results of this work is available to the entire international and Francophone heritage community.
+The results of this work are available to the entire international and Francophone heritage community.

 ## Purpose

 The mandate of the CIDOC CRM Translation is to translate the CIDOC CRM standard documentation in order to provide an up-to-date French version that is openly accessible and free of charge.
-To this end, the following elements of version 7.1 have been translated:
+To this end, contents are translated with the exception of bibliographic references which are francized.

-* Introduction
-* Objectives of the CIDOC CRM
-* Terminology
-* Compatibility with the CIDOC CRM
-* Modelling Principles
-* Introduction to the Basic Concepts
-* Applied Form
-* Class & Property Hierarchies
-* CIDOC CRM Class Declarations
-* CIDOC CRM Property Declarations
-* Appendix
-* Editorial Notes
-* Amendments

-The bibliographic references have been francized but not translated.

-Version 7.1.2 is currently being translated and should be available by April 2024.

 ## Responsibilities